nomaan-786/amazon-clone-using-html-and-css/README.md

-# amzon-clone using HTML and CSS
+# amazon-clone using HTML and CSS